Updated on May 4, 2024 by Hannah Fitchett

 Sea kayaks

 Sea kayaks tend to be longer and narrower meaning less room for your dog.
 They also come with more bells and whistles such as bulkheads which are useful for longer, multi-day travels.
-They are designed for choppy water which you likely won’t be taking your dog on.
+They are designed for choppy, rough water which you likely won’t be taking your dog on.

 Whitewater kayaks